devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 ---

 Because of the recent influx of Japanese users on Mastodon, I wrote a bot to translate their toots to English.
-Unfortunately, this annoyed a large portion of the Mastodon user base.
-If you're interested in learning a bit about writing a Mastodon bot, read on.
+This was a useful learning experience, and in this post I walk through the process of creating a Ruby script to work with Mastodon's API.

 <!--excerpt-->